turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_user_settings.md

 # Table: googleworkspace_gmail_user_settings

-Query information about user's settings for the specified account.
+Get information about a user's email settings for IMAP, auto-forwarding, delegates, and more.

-**NOTE:**

-- To list the `delegates` for the specified account, use service account clients that have been delegated domain-wide authority.
+**Note:** To list the `delegates` for an account, the service account used for authentication requires domain-wide authority.

 ## Examples